YorinLabs/yorin-node/README.md

-# Yorin Node.js SDK
+# Aizu Node.js SDK

-The official Yorin Analytics SDK for Node.js server environments.
+The official Aizu Analytics SDK for Node.js server environments.
 Track user events, payments, subscriptions, and more with built-in batching, retry logic, and TypeScript support.

 ## Features